-Do you want to build your self esteem and confidence?
+Do you want to be confident and build your self esteem?

 I know you are probably skeptical, in fact you are likely to be so skeptical that you could be about to make a bit of a mistake.

 That mistake could cost you unless you can take responsibility for raising, building and growing your confidence and self esteem.
 It’s all here waiting for you to pick it up.
 If you will.

 “Thanks to you sir am beggining to build confidence in myself.
 Thanks alot.“